 The approach to measure counterparty credit risk exposure is based on internal models.
-These measures are referred to as potential credit risk exposure (PCRE) and potential future exposure (PFE) and measure the worst case exposure of derivative transactions at future time points.
+These measures are referred to as potential credit risk exposure (PCRE) and potential future exposure (PFE) and measure the worst case credit exposure of derivative transactions at future time points.
+PFE is measured at the 97.5th percentile at future pre-described time points, and PCRE is a 97.5th percentile averaged over time points.

-ANZ is moving from PCRE based on add-on methodology to a more sophisticated PFE Monte Carlo based approach to assess possible exposure movements for certain derivative products.
+ANZ is moving from PCRE based on add-on methodology to a more sophisticated PFE Monte Carlo based approach to assess possible exposure movements for certain derivative products and will use these estimates in internal Economic Capital calculations.